Share this Post

-Chlorophyll supplementation is one of the latest nutritional trends, claiming benefits including antioxidant activity, binding to carcinogenic substances, and increasing energy.
+Chlorophyll supplementation is one of the latest trends in holistic nutrition, claiming benefits including antioxidant activity, binding to carcinogenic substances, and increasing energy.
 Many supplements contain the semi-synthetic, water-soluble version discussed earlier, chlorophyllin.

 Preparations of chlorophyllin are used topically on wounds and acne.
 It has also been used for many decades as an “internal deodorant”, often for colostomy patients, to improve the odor of urine and feces.

 More research is definitely needed to ascertain the purported metabolic and anticancer benefits of chlorophyll supplements, as the bioavailability and mechanisms of this nutrient are not well known.

 Though the nutritive benefits of chlorophyll supplementation are unclear, consuming plenty of green vegetables and fruits has plenty of other benefits, especially in support of metabolic, cardiovascular, and cognitive health.

 How to Get More Green on Your Plate

 Eat your veggies!
 Here are some suggestions that are especially high in chlorophyll.

 - Sugar snap peas

 Enjoy them in salads, smoothies, lightly steamed, or in soups.
 Add a side of my favorite green treat – homemade pickles!